Justin Dyer, CFA®, CFP®

 BA, CFA®, CFP®

 Justin Dyer is a Chartered Financial Analyst (CFA) and Certified Financial Planner™ (CFP®).
-He serves as both the Chief Investment Officer and Chief Operating Officer for Bridge.
+He serves as both the Chief Investment Officer, Chief Operating Officer and Chief Compliance Officer for Bridge.
 He brings over 12 years of portfolio management, operational and wealth management experience to his roles.
 Prior to joining Bridge, Justin was a wealth manager and co-CIO serving high net worth individuals at an independent wealth management firm in the Bay Area.
 He is passionate about guiding clients through complex life decisions and helping them better understand financial markets and the power of investing.

 Justin holds a BA in Economics with a Minor in Mathematics from the University of California, Santa Cruz and earned a graduate certificate from the UC Berkeley Personal Financial Planning Program.
 He is a member of the Los Angeles chapter of the CFA Society.